eMobility software engineering partner for EV charging systems

 No software components for sale.

-Clemios integrates OCPP into real charger hardware, validates it against real backends, and supports it in real deployments.
+Clemios integrates OCPP into real charger hardware, validates it against real backends, prepares for conformance evaluation, and supports it in real deployments.
 Stack vendors build stacks.
 Clemios makes EV charging systems work.

 The difference matters past the evaluation phase, when protocol code must run on actual hardware, pass interoperability tests, and connect to a CSMS in production.
 That is where Clemios operates.